snadim02/snadim02.github.io/_posts/2026-03-13-acoustic-bedroom.md

 ![Organization](../assets/img/acoustic-clothes2.jpg){: .mx-auto.d-block :}
 :point_up: *I also designed [3D-printed cloth bin frames](https://www.tinkercad.com/things/e5gyOMqOENJ-cloth-bin-frames?sharecode=D52R3QdpjxtTu4_70WTPCq9W7q-OfFRMzE1CV9DBrT8) and attached them with [brass fasteners](https://www.amazon.com/dp/B08MPRHKP6) that I had leftover from my [utility room project](../2024-06-26-laundry).*

-**Seasonal rotation.** I fill the "next size up" bins for both boys twice yearly (:seedling:+:beach_umbrella: / :fallen_leaf:+:snowman_with_snow:), so that I know where to go for extras as soon as they're needed before scrambling in the moment and/or unnecessarily buying new!
+**Seasonal rotation.** I fill the "next size up" bins for both boys twice yearly (:seedling:+:beach_umbrella: / :fallen_leaf:+:snowman_with_snow:), so that I know where to go for extras as soon as they're needed instead of scrambling in the moment and/or unnecessarily buying new!

 ## Cost

-Our biggest budget line items were putting in the custom wardrobe to improve our storage situation. :basket: Luckily, those will stay even if my kid chooses to change up the aesthetic of the space later on, so it was money well spent! :heart_eyes:
+Our biggest budget line items were putting in the custom wardrobe to improve our storage situation. :basket: Luckily, that will stay even if my kid chooses to change up the aesthetic of the space later on, so it was money well spent! :heart_eyes:

 | Materials | Cost (+ tax/shipping) |
 |----|----------------------:|